lucafrance/scrum.wiki-vault/Scrum/Scrum framework.md

 aliases:
   - Scrum
 ---
+Scrum is a Framework for product development through an iterative approach.
+It gets its name from a rugby formation.
+The [[Scrum Guide]] defines the framework as is currently understood[^scrum-development-process][^scrum-guide-2020].

 From the [[Scrum Guide|Scrum Guide (2020)]]:
 > Scrum is a lightweight framework that helps people, teams and [[organization|organizations]] generate value through adaptive solutions for complex problems.
 >